EinarBalan/EinarBalan.github.io/blog/posts/3-murakami.md

 there's also the trope of the main character being kind of a loser who has no personality whatsoever and yet every female character he meets wants to have sex with him. another weird one. he also does this thing where characters think they're in love, but they barely know the person (but maybe this is intentional.
 I don't know. there's really no way to tell.
 I remember when I read Norwegian Wood, which was my first Murakami, I rationalized all the flaws by saying they were intentional. and that's how I justified liking the book so much to myself. but it's pretty clear after reading some more Murakami that he just can't help it). anyways I could go on about all the tropes, but I think you get the idea.

 > **a brief aside:** I think the reason these tropes keep popping up is largely a result of Murakami's work ethic.
-I've heard that he'll wake up at five AM eveyr morning and write ten pages, without exceptions. this seems admirable until you realize that's only possible if he is writing down basically every thought as it comes. no planning whatsoever.
+I've heard that he'll wake up at five AM every morning and write ten pages, without exceptions. this seems admirable until you realize that's only possible if he is writing down basically every thought as it comes. no planning whatsoever.
 I'm sure he edits after the fact, but the foundation is set. just my guess.

 ## why do I keep coming back?